michaelli00/MATH475/notes.md

 We can derive this with the formula above but ensuring that each of the $k$ boxes starts with 1 star, and then we distribute the remaining $n-k$ stars in a weak composition fashion.
 Thus the number of compositions of $n$ into $k$ parts is
 $$\displaystyle {n - k + k - 1 \choose k - 1} = \displaystyle {n - 1 \choose k - 1}$$

-**Note**: This problem is placing unlabelled balls into labelled bins
+**Note**: This problem is placing unlabeled balls into labeled bins

 &nbsp;